Liberals to propose law enhancing background checks on some gun buyers

-OTTAWA – The federal Liberals are set to tighten restrictions on the sale of guns under proposed legislation to be introduced as early as today.
+The federal Liberals are set to tighten restrictions on the sale of guns under proposed legislation to be introduced as early as Tuesday.

-Public Safety Minister Ralph Goodale is expected to fulfil a Liberal election platform promise to enhance background checks for anyone buying a handgun or other restricted firearm.
+Public Safety Minister Ralph Goodale is expected to fulfill a Liberal election platform promise to enhance background checks for anyone buying a handgun or other restricted firearm.

 The government has said it has no interest in building another national long-gun registry.